BranchMetrics/branch-deep-linking-public-api/README.md

 : The identity used to identify the user.

 **amount** _required_
 : The amount of credit to redeem.
+Must be an integer.

 **bucket** _optional_ (max 63 characters)
 : The name of the bucket to use.
 If none is specified, defaults to 'default'.